How many goodly creatures are there here!

 Everyone is conditioned via brainwashing known as hypnopaedia.
 The children unconsciously hear the World State's mottos and catchphrases while they sleep, and thus are programmed to uphold the values the World State assigns to their eugenic caste.

 The worst punishment that the World State inflicts is banishment, permanent exile to an island.
 These islands include Iceland and the Falkland Islands.
 Although these are still within the World State, for example there are Hatchery and Conditioning Sub-Centres located there, they are depopulated and remote, away from the facilities the members of the World State enjoy.
-However they are populated with those who the World Controller describes as:
+However they are populated with who the World Controller describes as 'all the people who, for one reason or another, have got too self-consciously individual to fit into community-life.
+All the people who aren't satisfied with orthodoxy, who've got independent ideas of their own.
+Everyone, in a word, who's anyone.'

 The Savage Reservation